microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

 // Warning: (ae-missing-release-tag) "Observed" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export abstract class Observed {
+export abstract class Observed implements Disposable {
     // (undocumented)
     dispose(): void;
     // (undocumented)